Updated in July 2026

-My naked hammam experience in Istanbul was something but what I loved most about this city was the amazing boutique hotels here.
 I walked – nearly cycled right into, to be more precise – the Banker Han Hotel looking rather scruffy, dirty and disheveled (my usual self since converting to bicycle touring really!), half worried that I was going to get the “eye” for showing up all hobo-like in this very trendy new Bankerhan hotel in Istanbul.
 Instead of that, the staff came right outside to welcome me and it wasn’t ten seconds before I was handed a cup of tea and offered a seat at the reception with the staff who kindly asked about my travel.
-Some places are just so cool and hip and welcoming and perfect, and BankerHan Hotel in Istanbul by the Sofa is absolutely one of those gems.

-Bankerhan hotel Istanbul recently opened its doors in May 2015 in the up-and-coming Karaköy neighborhood.
-It is the second born of the creative owners of The Sofa and is one of the most exciting mid-range boutique hotel options I have stayed at.
-The hotel offers a mix of urban cool, luxury and playfulness and caters to a crowd of trendy and young design aficionados, as well as couples, single and business travelers and families alike.
-The refurbished building is located on a peaceful side street not far from Galata Tower and was once abandoned and used as an underground graffiti and street art exhibition center.
-Much of this underground vibe remains today, albeit a much more polished and cozy version of it: the décor is tasteful with exposed brick walls, concrete columns, natural stones and wood floor and there is a resident local artist presenting his work in the Café and Lounge areas.
-The first glance into the hotel exudes hip coolness to no end and is right up my street.
+The hotel offers a mix of urban cool modern design, luxury and playfulness and caters to a crowd of trendy and young design aficionados, as well as couples, single and business travellers and families alike.
+The refurbished building is located on a quiet side street not far from the historical landmark Galata Tower and was once abandoned and used as an underground graffiti and street art exhibition center.
+This historic building sits in the vibrant Galata area, in the immediate vicinity of an abundance of cosy sidewalk cafes and just a short walk from SALT Galata and the Pera Museum, part of what makes this whole corner of the Beyoğlu borough such a lively commercial district.
+Much of the underground vibe remains today, albeit a much more polished and cozy version of it: the décor is tasteful with exposed brick walls, concrete columns, natural stones and wood floor and there is a resident local artist presenting original artwork in the Café and Lounge areas.
+The first glance into the hotel exudes hip coolness to no end and is right up my street, a genuine unique blend of old-world charm and today’s modern-day comforts.

 The complimentary buffet breakfast is simple but varied, filling and most importantly vegan-friendly, with a great selection of bread, jam, fruits, nuts, vegetables and free-flowing tea and coffee.
 It is served in the lounge area which opens onto the street and is conducive to meeting the cool crowd that visits Banker Han while lingering a while over a few extra cups of tea, watching life slowly go past the window and admiring the graffiti across the street.
 I haven’t tasted the restaurant’s menu for other things than breakfast, but the lounge area was a lovely place for me to hang out and do a little bit of work and I was surprised with a complimentary cup of tea by the lovely staff on a few occasions.

-Which leads me to my next point – the staff at Banker Han are literally the sweetest I have ever met.
+Which leads me to my next point – the staff at Banker Han was literally the sweetest I have ever met.
 I was made to feel like home from the moment I stepped in and it felt more like staying at a friend’s gigantic home rather than another factory-made hotel.
 The manager Sandra is truly a gem and she gave me great recommendations on what to see and do around town – and, echoing with the hotel’s underground vibes, her recommendations were spot on and off the beaten path.

 I didn’t want to leave!
 Istanbul is an exciting city to explore and Banker Han is such a wonderful mid-range option that you’d wonder why bother paying extra money for any other type of accommodation.
 The Wi-Fi was at time a little patchy in my room the sixth floor, but it worked at charm in the lounge, and that is where I did most of my work, so it wasn’t a problem for me.
 As an added bonus, pets are also allowed, but unfortunately there was no puppy in sight during my visit.
 There’s always next time!